Alfresco/acs-deployment/README.md

 * [Tips and tricks](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/docs/tips-and-tricks.md) for working with Kubernetes and Alfresco Content Services.
 * The images downloaded directly from Docker Hub, or Quay.io are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2 days.
 Request an extended 30-day trial at https://www.alfresco.com/platform/content-services-ecm/trial/docker
 * Alfresco customers can request Quay.io credentials by logging a ticket with [Alfresco Support](https://support.alfresco.com/).
-These credentials are required to download private (Enterprise-only) Docker images from Quay.io.
+These credentials are required to pull private (Enterprise-only) Docker images from Quay.io.